LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

-To further generalize this definition to domains where restriction is not possible one needs to use [complex interpolation](https://en.wikipedia.org/wiki/Interpolation_space) (see for example [5](https://books.google.co.uk/books?id=wI4fAwAAQBAJ&printsec=frontcover&hl=fr&source=gbs_ge_summary_r&cad=0#v=onepage&q&f=false) pages 321-333).
+To further generalize this definition to domains where restriction is not possible, one needs to use [complex interpolation](https://en.wikipedia.org/wiki/Interpolation_space) (see for example [5](https://books.google.co.uk/books?id=wI4fAwAAQBAJ&printsec=frontcover&hl=fr&source=gbs_ge_summary_r&cad=0#v=onepage&q&f=false) pages 321-333).